theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 One can already imagine the pain of testing this, especially without an easily fake-able filesystem abstraction in place.

 Is there a better way?
-Can we slice off a pure function (calculation) that handles the most important question of the process: which directores should be moved / copied / deleted?
+Can we slice off a pure function (calculation) that handles the most important question of this process: **which directores should be moved / copied / deleted?**
 Their analysis of the problem and its required data yields an amazing result: represent the contents of each directory as a dictionary (data) and then write a pure function (calculation) to decide which files _should_ be moved / copied / deleted.

 Instead of directly mixing decisions and actions, they first analyze and compare each directory and then use data to describe what _should_ happen: